arcus/education_modules/bash_scripting_102/bash_scripting_102.md

 ```
 mv ~/Downloads/learning_bash-main/koala.txt ~/Downloads/learning_bash-main/koala_bear.txt
 ```
 The benefit to using the global names is that you can run commands with global names from anywhere, you don't have to be in the folder containing the files.
-The downside is that you have to make sure you type a much longer name correctly.
+The downside is that you have to make sure to type a much longer name correctly.

 </div>

 ### Copy files with `cp`

+The copy function `cp` has the same requirements as the `mv` function: **which file** you want to copy, and **where** you want the copy to go.

 ### Copy folders with `cp -r`

 ### Quiz: Organizing files